sociomantic-tsunami/microbe/README.rst

 + Core helpers (iterator, each, … )

+- Extended CSS4 selector support

-- DOM helpers such as appending and removing things from the DOM, getting parents and children, and class, attribute, and css manipulation,
++ DOM helpers such as appending and removing things from the DOM, getting parents and children, and class, attribute, and css manipulation,

-+ Types (isUnidentified, isArray, isWindow, etc)
+- Types (isUnidentified, isArray, isWindow, etc)

-- HTTP helpers making use of Promises (get, post, … )
++ HTTP helpers making use of Promises (get, post, … )

-+ Object Observe watches objects for changes.
+- Object Observe watches objects for changes.
 It can also watch itself for changes in element get/set data

-- Events binding and emitting custom events
++ Events binding and emitting custom events

-+ See the full list in the wiki https://github.com/sociomantic/microbe/wiki
+- See the full list at http://m.icro.be or in the wiki https://github.com/sociomantic/microbe/wiki

 Microbes are always array like for consistency and can be extended and merged very easily.